Just released: How to raise venture capital in 2023

 #Whatis: cyber insurance, crime insurance, & social engineering insurance

 Most people have heard of cyber insurance.
-News of cyber breaches grace the headlines almost weekly these days.
+News of cyber breaches and fraud graces the headlines almost weekly these days.
 But are you really covered for all types of thefts committed using the latest technology?
 The answer is probably not, especially if you aren’t purchasing crime insurance.
 Let’s take a look at what you’re covered for under a cyber and crime policy.

 Cyber insurance and the theft of data